PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Boolean
 -  Default: no (disabled)

-Enable TCP Fast Open Connect support, if available, on the outgoing connections to authoritatively servers.
+Enable TCP Fast Open Connect support, if available, on the outgoing connections to authoritative servers.
 See :ref:`tcp-fast-open-support`.

 .. _setting-threads: